bahmutov/hydrate-app/README.md

 ## API

+### Script attributes

 * `id` - the ID of the web application element to replace
 * `verbose` - if set to "true" prints console log messages
 * `verbose-ui` - show user popups
 * `on` - optional.
 If exists and set to string `<name>`, the `hydrate-app` factory function will look for `window[<name>]` flag to decide if it needs to hydrate.
 A good way to compare normal startup vs hydrated.

+### JavaScript api

+Once the script runs, it creates a global object called `bottle`.
+The `bottle` has only a few methods for saving, loading and updating the HTML snapshot.
+The two most important ones to call from your application are:

+* `bottle.drink()` - call when your application has initialized and rendered itself.
+* `bottle.refill()` - call every time you want to take DOM snapshot.
+This snapshot will be rendered on the next page load.

 ### Small print